-BRIDGES is a 3-phase transitional, independent-living program providing housing, counseling, education, life-skills coaching and vocational preparation for 16 to 21 year olds brought in to WCH for a number of reasons, such as being "aged-out” of foster care, pregnancy, lacking coping skills or in need of a home and resources.
+BRIDGES is a multi-site program providing safe and stable housing, counseling, education, life skills coaching and vocational preparation for 16 to 21 year olds facing challenges such as “aging out” of foster care, pregnancy and homelessness.

 On the streets or in unsafe living conditions, there is an at-risk population of young people in the Wichita community.
-No longer children and not quite adults, they lack housing and the ability to independently provide for themselves.
-They risk an existence of crime, substance abuse and exploitation.
-The BRIDGES program provides safe housing, while these youths continue their education and develop the skills they need to become self-sufficient adults, good parents and successful, independent members of the community.
+No longer children and not quite adults, they lack stable housing and the ability to independently provide for themselves.
+They are at heightened risk for crime, substance abuse and exploitation.
+BRIDGES provides safe housing while these youths continue their education and develop the life and job skills necessary to become self-sufficient members of the community.

-The BRIDGES program is funded by Housing and Urban Development, Health and Human Services, SRS, United Way and donors to provide services to homeless and runaway youth.
+BRIDGES is funded by Housing and Urban Development, Health and Human Services, the Kansas Department for Children and Families, United Way of the Plains, and generous donors.

 Who Should Apply

 - Teen parents and their children